sofiadetremiolles/hackathon11/README.md

 **Important:** The app may initially show a `streamlit.errors.StreamlitDuplicateElementId` error.
 Simply refresh the page to proceed.

 ## Features
-Once the app is running, you will have access to three tabs:
+Once the app is running, you will have access to two tabs:
 1. **Campaign Settings** – Upload data and configure campaign parameters.
 2. **Campaign Overview** – View campaign details.
-3. **Campaign Performance** – Analyze campaign results.

 ## How to Run a Campaign
 ### Step 1: Upload Data